Contest Beta FAQ

 Will my entry be a LEGO Ideas project and be considered as a new LEGO set?

-No. Entries submitted into the contest are not “Projects” and are not considered as potential new products.
+Your entry will not be considered as a LEGO Ideas project however, the winning entry will be adapted into an official LEGO Gift with Purchase set available in 2019.
 If you want, you may also submit your entry as a Project, provided it follows the Project Guidelines.

 Who can participate?